mitmul/chainer-handson/README.md

-# CAUSION: This is not maintained anymore.
+# CAUTION: This is not maintained anymore.
 Visit https://github.com/chainer-community/chainer-colab-notebook/

 # Chainer Notebooks